micaplush/website/content/posts/2025/infrastructure-review/index.md

   - This doesn't mean it shouldn't be possible to build things in isolation of course.

-Essentially, the goal is to have a single place to develop everything that allows me to tightly "glue stuff together" with Nix.
-And I think I'm part of the way there:
+Essentially, the goal is to have a single place to put all of my production software and glue it all together with Nix.
+And I think I'm part of the way
+there:

 - I have a monorepo and the software I've written over the last 1-2 years is pretty much all in there.
 (Except for completely separate things like this